ADVANTICS/documentation/charge-controllers/evcc_generic/can.md

     use_can_sensor = Isabellenhutte IVT-S

 In such case, this signal will be ignored.
-Refer to &lt;&lt;CAN sensor&gt;&gt; documentation to know how the sensor should be wired.
+Refer to <<CAN sensor>> documentation to know how the sensor should be wired.

 NOTE: Signal is of signed data type for compatibility with future bidirectional implementations.